Fish and Wildlife Service, Interior.

 Until 2008, we based the prescribed regulatory alternative for the Pacific, Central, and Mississippi Flyways on the status of mallards and breeding-habitat conditions in central North America.
 (Federal survey strata 1-18, 20-50, and 75-77, and State surveys in Minnesota, Wisconsin, and Michigan.)
 In 2008, we based hunting regulations upon the breeding stock that contributes primarily to each Flyway, as follows:

 (1) We set hunting regulations in the Pacific Flyway based on the status and dynamics of a newly defined stock of “western” mallards.
 (Western mallards are those breeding in Alaska (as based on Federal surveys in strata 1-12), and in California and Oregon (as based on State-conducted surveys).)
-(2) We set hunting regulations for the Central and Mississippi Flyways based on the status and dynamics of mid-continent mallards.
+(2) We set Start Printed Page 27150hunting regulations for the Central and Mississippi Flyways based on the status and dynamics of mid-continent mallards.
 (Mid-continent mallards are those breeding in central North America not included in the Western mallard stock, as defined above.)

 For the 2010-11 season, we recommend continuing to use independent optimization to determine the optimum regulations.
 This means that we would develop regulations for mid-continent mallards and western mallards independently, based upon the breeding stock that contributes primarily to each Flyway.
 We detailed implementation of this new AHM decision framework in the July 24, 2008, Federal Register (73 FR 43290).